 SIPA Partners in Improving Energy Policy

-The Center on Global Energy Policy is supported by Columbia University’s School of International & Public Affairs (SIPA) through contributions from different sources, including foundations, corporations, and individual donors who share Columbia’s commitment to improving energy policy through rigorous and independent analysis and engaged dialogue on global climate and energy issues.
-SIPA is deeply appreciative of those who support our work and takes transparency of funding very seriously, which is why all are listed on our website.
+The Center on Global Energy Policy is supported through contributions to Columbia’s School of International and Public Affairs from a variety of sources, including foundations, corporations, and individual donors who share Columbia University’s commitment to improving energy policy through rigorous and independent analysis and engaged dialogue on global climate and energy issues.
+We are deeply appreciative of those who support our work and takes transparency of funding very seriously, which is why all are listed on our website.